sudoTheArkKnight/AutomatingMyLife/PythonScripts/ytDownloader.md

-Certainly, I can help you create a detailed README.md file for your YouTube video downloader script and include a "Future Works" section.
-Here's the template:

----

 # YouTube Video Downloader

 The YouTube Video Downloader is a Python script that allows you to download YouTube videos by providing the video's URL.
 It utilizes the `pytube` library to fetch and download the video with the highest resolution available.